l3nz/whaleware/README.md

 While the app is running, if you issue a `docker stop` the run process will shutdown services and terminate cleanly.

+Most likely, you will NOT need all of these stages in your app.
+So you can simply create the scripts you need and leave other scripts blank.

 Directories used
 ----------------